 Plotted out with SMR on the y-axis and SLOSR on the x-axis, our PICU plots in the lower-left quadrant as measured against national averages.

-"Our pediatric intensive care outcomes are a big part of the success of the entire institution, and we're committed to continuously improving that care through quality improvement and research.
-We strive to push the boundaries of what's possible in our field to improve the lives of children with critical illness."
+"Our pediatric intensive care outcomes are a big part of the success of the entire institution.
+We're committed to continuously improving that care through quality improvement and research."